 These men outright deny that sexism exists, or that it’s a problem.
 I admit I have trouble understanding why anyone would take that stance.

-I talked with my husband.
+I talked with my partner.
 He’s good at explaining what it’s like to be a man in partner dancing.
-He’s also non-white, so he has insight into the minority experience as well.
+He’s also a person of color, so he has insight into that experience as well.

 Together, we discovered some sticking points that make it harder for men to unravel the puzzle of sexism.